Simo067m/comsocsci2024/docs/project_assignments.md

 - **Preliminary Data Analysis Overview**
   - *Data Size*: Quantify the total size of your dataset (in megabytes, number of rows, variables, etc.).
-  - *Network Analysis*:
-    - Describe the basic properties of the network you will analyze (e.g., number of nodes, links, degree distributions)?
+  - *Network Analysis*: Describe the basic properties of the network you will analyze (e.g., number of nodes, links, degree distributions)?
   - *Textual Data Examination*: Discuss the textual elements within your dataset and your approach to analyzing this content.
-  - *Integrative Analysis*: Explain how you intend to integrate the network and textual data analyses to draw comprehensive insights.
+  - *Text/Network integration*: Explain how you intend to integrate the network and textual data analyses to draw comprehensive insights.

 #### Practicalities
 Here are some details about the format and submission of your presentation.